tsrigo/annotated-coconut-pytorch/README.md

 Implementation of Coconut, proposed by the paper <a href="https://arxiv.org/abs/2412.06769">Training Large Language Models to Reason in a Continuous Latent Space</a> out of FAIR, in Pytorch

+Architecture wise, the closest work to the one proposed here would be <a href="https://github.com/lucidrains/recurrent-memory-transformer-pytorch">RMT</a>, where the memory tokens there could serve as the continuous latent tokens.
+Both directions are worth exploring

 ## Citation

 ```bibtex